malbion/PlantInteractionNetworks/README.md

 Includes all the data and code to run the models, analyses and figures for the paper and appendices, in a self-contained way.
 This folder should only contain 'necessary' code and figures.

-Environmental categories are counted from '1' to '3':
+Environmental categories are counted from '1' to '3' and are identified with the 'comm' variable in the code:
 1 - 0 to 8% canopy cover
 2 - 8 to 18% canopy cover
 3 - 18 to 40% canopy cover